FrancoMal/dnd-attack-probability/README.md

 ### What is this?

-A combat probability calculator for Dungeons & Dragons 5e inspired by Baldur's Gate 3.
+A combat probability calculator for Dungeons & Dragons 5e.
 It calculates exact probabilities of hitting, critical strikes, and expected damage against any enemy.

 <details>
 <summary>📸 View screenshot (click to expand)</summary>